ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.sidebar_frame.grid_rowconfigure(7, weight=1)
 ```

 - The `.grid` method denotes the global position for our frame.
-Coordinates 0, 0 would mean a location in the first row and first column of our window.
+Coordinates `(0, 0)` would mean a location in the first row and first column of our window.
 - The `rowspan` attribute extends our frame to whichever row coordinates we desire.
 If we specify a span of 7, the frame will extend the full height of our window, which is what we're looking for in our sidebar.
-- Finally, we set 8 rows inside our frame, which will contain each widget.
+- Finally, we set 8 rows inside our frame containing each widget.

 ### 3.3 Sidebar widgets
 Now that we have our grid, we can start populating with widgets: